awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 + One or more AWS Direct Connect gateways
 + One or more transit gateway peering connections

-If you attach a VPC, VPN connection, or an AWS Direct Connect gateway, it must be in the same Region as the transit gateway\.
 If you attach a transit gateway peering connection, the transit gateway must be in a different Region\.

 ## Availability Zones<a name="tgw-az-overview"></a>